Authored by the expert who managed and guided the team behind the Spain Property Pack

 Does buying property help me get residency and citizenship in Seville in 2026?

-As of early 2026, buying property in Seville does not automatically give you residency or citizenship because Spain's real estate Golden Visa route ended in 2025.
+As of 2026, buying property in Seville does not by itself give a new foreign buyer Spanish residency or Spanish citizenship.

 Can I legally rent out property on my visa in Seville right now?

-You do not need to live in Spain to rent out your Seville property, but you will need a local property manager or representative to handle practical matters like repairs and tenant communication.
+You do not need to live in Spain to rent out a Seville property, but a non-resident owner usually needs local help for taxes, maintenance and tenant or guest issues.

 We cover everything there is to know about buying and renting out in Seville here.